Get a great article like this in your Inbox each month

 Every practice has its own scheduling surgery process.
 In some cases, the patient goes straight from the surgical consult to the scheduler while in others the scheduler makes a follow-up phone call to the patient the next day.
 In your practice, perhaps the surgeon is the one who kicks off the scheduling process or maybe it falls to the MA or PA.

-Regardless of what the process is (although some techniques are better than others, as we discuss below), it is important that everyone in the practice knows and follows the exact same steps each and every time surgery is scheduled.
+Regardless of what the process is, it is important that everyone in the practice knows and follows the exact same steps each and every time surgery is scheduled.
 A unified surgery scheduling workflow means clear staff expectations where everyone knows exactly what is required of them.
-With a surgical scheduling process in place, any temporary replacement or new staff member will easily be able to slip into the role.
-In such an efficient environment, patients benefit too as they can easily be informed about what to expect along the way.

 Tip #2: Automate Form Generation